annikajc/FakeReviewSpotter/README.md

    in the requirements file to match the installed version from step 1.
 3. To train, modify the train script to contain the desired hyperparameters and run `python train.py`.

+## Running the Frontend
+1. Use the command `cd frontend` and run the command `python app.py` to run the web app on the localhost.

 ## Team
 Developed by Annika Joy Cruz, Matthew Mapa, Derek Mo